gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/deploying.rst

 - `virtualenv <http://www.virtualenv.org/>`_
 - `Node.js <https://nodejs.org>`_

-These instructions have been tested on Debian 11, CentOS 8 and Fedora 33.
+These instructions have been tested on Debian 11 and Fedora 33.
 These instructions should approximately translate to recent Debian derivatives such as Ubuntu 18.04 and Trisquel 8, and to relatives of Fedora such as CentOS 8.

 Issue the following commands: